robsimmons/dusa/docs/src/content/docs/docs/introductions/asp.md

 variables that can be replaced by any suspect (Amy, Harry, or Sally).

-If we want to ensure that there's only one innocent, we could write a `#forbid` constraint.
-If every clause of a `#forbid` constraint can be satisfied, then the database will be rejected.
+If we want to ensure that there's only one innocent, we could write a `#forbid` constraint to forbid any solution where two or more suspects are innocent.

+If every clause of a `#forbid` constraint can be satisfied, then the solution will be rejected.

     #forbid guilt Someone is innocent,
         guilt SomeoneElse is innocent,